 Anyway the point I was trying to make was that very soon normal folks like you & I will be priced out of our cars...surely that can't be good for the economy?
 No one going anywhere because they can't afford to drive...

 So everyone stops smoking !!!
-No revenue from ciggies oh fook I know lets put fuel up so noboby can afford to run there cars,Everyone will get a
+No revenue from ciggies oh fook :roll: I know lets put fuel up so noboby can afford to run there cars,Everyone will get a

 Dodgem car (Runs on electricty) Oh fook no revenue from fuel Wtf